airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

 work.
 As with AUFS, we’ve seen partitions freeze and kernels lock up despite playing cat and mouse with kernel versions to stay up to date.
-When nearing disk space capacity, BTRFS acts unpredictably, and the same goes if you have 1000s of these
-* **CoW layers (subvolumes in BTRFS-terminology)**.
+When nearing disk space capacity, BTRFS acts unpredictably, and the same goes if you have 1000s of these CoW layers (subvolumes in BTRFS-terminology).
 BTRFS uses a lot of memory.
-Overlay.
+* **OverlayFS**.
 This was merged into the Linux kernel in 3.18, and has been [quite stable and fast for us][redhat-fs].
 It uses [a lot less memory][memory-overlay] as it manages to share the page cache between inodes.
 Unfortunately it requires you run a recent kernel not adopted by most distributions, which often means